raymondtith00-hash/Wazuh-SIEM-Threat-Detection-and-Triage-Home-Lab/README.md

 # Wazuh SIEM Threat Detection Lab

 ## Overview

-The goal of this lab is to simulate real-world cyber attacks, monitor endpoint and network activity, investigate security events, and perform vulnerability assessments.
+The purpose of this project was to build a SOC monitoring and investigation lab capable of detecting, monitoring, and analyzing common attacker techniques.
+Using Wazuh SIEM, Suricata IDS, Ubuntu Server, and Kali Linux, I simulated real-world attack scenarios and investigated the resulting security events from a defender's perspective.

 ## Lab Architecture